BOztasUK/Transaction-Monitoring-Project/README.md

 ![AUC Curve and Confusion Matrix](Report/Screenshot%202024-10-07%20at%2013.33.36.png)

 ### Exploratory Data Analysis (EDA) Diagrams
-The following visualizations were created during the EDA phase to gain insights into the dataset:
+The following visualizations are some that were created during the EDA phase to gain insights into the dataset:

 - **Alerts by Location**: